-The proposed bill would amend current statutes regarding the Public Safety Personnel Retirement System's (PSPRS) Cancer Insurance Program (CIP) by modifying how administrative costs are calculated.
-Under the new provisions, the PSPRS Board would be allowed to use up to 10 percent of the total claims paid, averaged over the previous five years, for administrative costs, rather than the previously established limit of 10 percent of the monies deposited in the Public Safety CIP Account.
-Additionally, the costs of processing claims would be excluded from the calculation of administrative costs, and the year-end date for these calculations would be changed from July 31 to June 30.
+This bill proposes several updates to the current statutes governing the Public Safety Personnel Retirement System's (PSPRS) Cancer Insurance Program (CIP).
+Specifically, it allows the PSPRS Board to use up to 10 percent of the total claims paid, averaged over the previous five years, for administrative costs, rather than the previously capped amount based on the total monies deposited in the Public Safety CIP Account.
+Additionally, the bill excludes the costs of processing claims from the administrative cost cap and removes the provision that allowed the Board to use a percentage of the most recent year's deposits if no funds were deposited in a given year.
+The year-end date for calculating the cap will also be changed from July 31 to June 30.

 Statutes affected: Introduced Version: 38-643